operator-framework/operator-sdk/website/content/en/docs/best-practices/pod-security-standards.md

 ```

 Following you will find a detailed description of how to configure and test your solutions.
-The most straightforward way to ensure if your workloads can work on a restricted namespace is verifing if your solution can run in namespaces enforced as restricted.
+The most straightforward way to ensure if your workloads will work in a restricted namespace is verifying if your solution can run in namespaces enforced as restricted.

 **NOTE**: It is recommended that you test the desired behavior as part of an e2e test suite.
 Examples of an e2e test for this will be shown in a later section.